TXT to FASTA converter

 |---|---|

 Multi-sequences | Method for identifying separate sequences.
-Auto-detect sequences (default) analyzes text structure to find natural boundaries.
+Auto-detect sequences (default) analyzes text structure, keeps likely wrapped sequence lines together, and avoids treating prose labels as sequence records.
 Split on empty lines treats each block separated by blank lines as a distinct sequence.
 Custom separator uses a specified delimiter string. |

 Custom separator | Delimiter string for separating sequences when Custom separator mode is selected.
-Default: ---. |
+Default: ---.
+An empty custom separator is rejected instead of falling back to auto-detection. |

 Header formatting